Striped hyena: Fur

 The winter coat is unusually long and uniform for an animal its size, with a luxuriant mane of tough, long hairs along the back from the occiput to the base of the tail.
 The coat is generally coarse and bristly, though this varies according to season.
 In winter, the coat is fairly dense, soft, and has well-developed underfur.
 The guard hairs are 50–75 mm long on the flanks, 150–225 mm long on the mane and 150 mm on the tail.
 In summer, the coat is much shorter and coarser, and lacks underfur, though the mane remains large.

 In winter, the coat is usually of a dirty-brownish grey or dirty grey colour.
 The hairs of the mane are light grey or white at the base, and black or dark brown at the tips.
 The muzzle is dark, greyish brown, brownish-grey or black, while the top of the head and cheeks are more lightly coloured.
 The ears are almost black.
 A large black spot is present on the front of the neck, and is separated from the chin by a light zone.
 A dark field ascends from the flanks ascending to the rear of the cheeks.
 The inner and outer surface of the forelegs are covered with small dark spots and transverse stripes.
 The flanks have four indistinct dark vertical stripes and rows of diffused spots.
 The outer surface of the thighs has 3–4 distinct vertical or oblique dark bands which merge into transverse stripes in the lower portion of the legs.
 The tip of the tail is black with white underfur.

 Geographic variation

 As of 2005, no subspecies are recognised.
-The striped hyena is nonetheless a geographically varied animal.
-Hyenas in the Arabian peninsula have an accentuated blackish dorsal mane, with mid-dorsal hairs reaching 20 cm in length.
+The striped hyena is nonetheless a geographically varied species.
+Striped hyenas in the Arabian peninsula have an accentuated blackish dorsal mane, with mid-dorsal hairs reaching 20 cm in length.
 The base colour of Arabian hyenas is grey to whitish grey, with dusky grey muzzles and buff yellow below the eyes.
 Hyenas in Israel have a dorsal crest which is mixed grey and black in colour, rather than being predominantly black.
 The largest striped hyenas come from the Middle East, Asia Minor, Central and the Indian subcontinent, while those of East Africa and the Arabian peninsula are smaller.